France: Risk Assessment

 - Skilled and productive workforce, dynamic demographics

-- Competitive international companies (aerospace, energy, environment, pharmaceuticals, luxury, agrofood, retail)
+- Competitive international groups (aerospace, energy, environment, pharmaceuticals, luxury goods, agrifood, retail)

 - Insufficient number of exporting companies, loss of competitiveness and market share

 - Weakening level of product sophistication, insufficient focus on innovation